Embedding spaces of split links: Introduction

+where $\Sub(V,M)$ denotes the unparametrised embedding space.
+Wattenberg \cite{Wattenberg1972} calls this group the \emph{smooth motion group} of $V$ in $M$, in comparison with the \emph{topological motion group} $\pi_1(\Homeo(M), \Homeo(M,V); \id)$ studied by e.g.~Dahm \cite{Dahm} and Goldsmith~\cite{Goldsmith1, Goldsmith}.
+For $V\subset M$ a compact surface in a 3-manifold, the smooth and topological motion groups can be shown to be isomorphic, following \cite{Cerf}.
+However for links in 3-manifolds there is no analogous proof in the literature, though the authors expect it to be true.

-For embedding spaces of links, much less is known.
-Early approaches focused on computing motion groups~$\pi_1(\link(L))$ for specific links.
-Goldsmith \cite{Goldsmith1}, building on work of Dahm \cite{Dahm}, computed the motion group of $U_n$ (as noted above), and torus links~\cite{Goldsmith}.
-Damiani and Kamada computed the motion group for the round embedding space of the disjoint union of a Hopf link and an unknot \cite{DamianiKamada}.
+Goldsmith \cite{Goldsmith1}, citing work of Dahm \cite{Dahm} for the unlink case, computed the topological motion group of the $n$-component unlink~$U_n$, and torus links~\cite{Goldsmith}, and Wattenberg made the same computation for the smooth motion group of the unlink.
+More recently, Bellingeri--Bodin computed the motion group of the \emph{necklace link} in $\R^3$ \cite{BellingeriBodin2016} and Damiani and Kamada computed the motion group for the round unparameterised embedding space of the disjoint union of a Hopf link and an unknot \cite{DamianiKamada}.

-In \cite{BrendleHatcher}, Brendle and Hatcher showed that~$\link(U_n)$ is homotopy equivalent to the embedding space of \emph{round} unlinks, where round embeddings are such that each embedded~$S^1$ bounds a Euclidean disk in some plane~$\R^2\subset \R^3$.
-The latter is a finite-dimensional manifold, hence in particular this shows~$\link(U_n)$ has finite homotopy type.
-As mentioned above, on the level of~$\pi_1$ this was used to give an explicit presentation for~$\SAut(F_n)$ in terms of elements of~$\pi_1(\link(U_n))$, recovering work of~\cite{McCool} and \cite{Goldsmith}.
-Surya \cite{Surya} gave an iterated semidirect product description as Theorem \ref{abcthm - motion group} for the special case of~$\pi_1(\link(U_n))$ (note that in \cite{Surya} the semidirect product symbol is written the wrong way around).

-In recent work, Koytcheff~\cite{Koytcheff22} studies the homotopy type of various spaces of links.
-This work focuses on long links defined in general dimension and codimension, and the results focus on long links of codimension at least 3.
+For parametrised links, Burke and Koytcheff \cite{BurkeKoytcheff2015} introduce a coloured operad which extends Budney's work on knot splicing \cite{BudneySplicing} to the notion of link \emph{infection}.
+They study the space of two component string links using this operad.
+More recently, Havens and Koytcheff \cite{HavensKoytcheff2021} studied the homotopy type of the spaces of framed and unframed parametrised links in $S^3$, modulo the action of $\SO(4)$ on $S^3$ by rotations.
+By fixing one component $K$ of a link, and considering the other components in the complement of a tubular neighbourhood $S^3\setminus \nu(K)$, they prove results about spaces of parametrised knots in $S^1\times D^2$, and $T^2\times I$, using methods which extend \cite{Budney2010}.

+We have restricted ourselves to links in dimension 3 for this discussion, but note here that there are many interesting results on moduli spaces of higher dimensional links.

+In the past 50 years there have been a series of announcements \cite{CesardeSaRourke}, papers \cite{HendriksLaudenbach1984,HendriksMcCullough}, and unfinished manuscripts \cite{Hatcherwrongway}, studying the homotopy type of $\Diff(M)$ for a reducible 3-manifold $M$, in terms of fiber sequences.
+One of the main innovations in these works is the consideration of a configuration space parametrising decompositions of $M$ into irreducible pieces.
+If one considers $M$ to be a link complement, this is analogous to our space of separating systems.
+In work with Steinebrunner, we develop these ideas further to study the homotopy type of $B \Diff(M)$ for reducible 3-manifolds \cite{BoydBregmanSteinebrunner24}.